-Besides the fact that this was a terrible idea; pitting mums against each other in order to be celebrated as the Best Mum when the majority go unnoticed, the main issue was the mothers chosen to represent the competition.
+Besides the fact that this was a terrible idea; pitting mums against each other in order to be celebrated as the Best Mum when the majority go unnoticed.
+The main issue at hand was the mothers chosen to represent the competition.

 Why did I decide to write about this now?
-Primarily because the hoo-ha has calmed down and at the time, it seemed as if a lot of people were jumping on this bandwagon like there was no other news going on.
+Primarily because the hoo-ha has calmed down.
+At the time, it seemed as if a lot of people were jumping on this bandwagon, like, there was no other news going on.

 You know me, I like to spill the tea (gossip) now and again. *Takes a sip.